waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IX.
 Exploration Notes
 *   **Route 32 Pier:** This area is a dead end.
 My verified `find_path_to_target` tool confirmed that the southern part of the route is unreachable from the northern section.
-*   **Route 33 Pathing:** The route is split by a line of walls and ledges.
-The northern section is blocked by Hiker Anthony, making it a dead end.
-The only way to proceed to Azalea Town is likely back through Union Cave.
+*   **Route 33 Pathing:** The route is split by ledges.
+The eastern upper level is inaccessible from the entrance from Union Cave.
+The only path forward appears to be west, past Hiker Anthony.

 # X. Untested Assumptions & Falsification Tests
 *   **Pokefan M in Route 32 Gatehouse (Confirmed):**